 The Timberland White Ledge Mid is an economy model all-leather hiking boot.
 While it scored poorly in many of our tests, it's a popular choice for construction workers seeking big bang for the buck.

 This product is comfy and well-padded around the ankle.
 We found it comfy standing around, but our feet weren't happy after more than a few miles hiking.
-Four lower and two upper eyelets let you snug this boot up on the foot; however, none of these eyelets has a positive lock, which limits your ability to adjust the fit.
+You can tighten the laces via four lower and two upper eyelets; however, none of these eyelets has a positive lock, so your ability to adjust the fit is limited.
 Since this product lacks a waterproof liner, it breathes quite well for a full leather boot.

 The wide sole at the forefoot provides a great base.
 The comfy padded collar feels great, but does little to stabilize the ankle.
 The very similar Hi-Tec Altitude delivers better ankle stability and foot support at the same price.